tlswg/tls13-spec/draft-ietf-tls-tls13.md

 some extensions are just indications with no corresponding response.
 The client sends its extension requests in the ClientHello message and the server sends its extension responses in the ServerHello, EncryptedExtensions and HelloRetryRequest messages.
-The server sends extension requests, in the CertificateRequest message which can be responded to with the client's Certificate message.
-The server can also send unsolicited extensions in the NewSessionTicket, though the client does not respond directly to these.
+The server sends extension requests in the CertificateRequest message which a client MAY respond to with a Certificate message.
+The server MAY also send unsolicited extensions in the NewSessionTicket, though the client MUST NOT respond directly to these.

 Implementations MUST NOT send extension responses